Astroua/TurbuStat/docs/statistics.rst

 Statistics
 ==========

 Along with acting as the base classes for the distance metrics, the statistics can also return useful information about single datasets.
-See the :ref:`runmetrics` tutorial for more information on how to use Distance Metrics.
+See the :ref:`runstats` tutorial for more information on computing Statistics.

 Distance Metrics
 ================

 The distance metrics are computed using certain outputs contained in the related statistics class.
+See the :ref:`runmetrics` tutorial for more information on how to use Distance Metrics.

 Nearly all of the distance metrics are actually `"pseudo" - distance metrics <https://en.wikipedia.org/wiki/Pseudometric_space>`_.
 They must have the following properties: